 Protein tertiary structure provides indispensable information for elucidating protein function and evolution.
 We are developing computational methods for predicting protein tertiarty structure from sequence [35, 23, 19] and methods for error estimation of computational models .
-We have developed a database of predicted structure models of E. coli, EcoliPredict, which is a part of EcoliHub Project.
+We are actively participating the CASP protein structure prediction assessment.
+Particularly, we were the top in the novel fold category in CASP11 and among the top in the protein structure refinement category in CASP 12.

 Function annotation of genes is a foundation of almost any molecular biology studies.
 Conventional methods for function annotation are homology search methods, such as BLAST and FASTA.
 These methods perform well when obvious homologs exist for a query protein, but don't provide any functional information otherwise.
 As a consequence, typically about only half of genes are annotated in a newly sequences genome.
 For a large scale omics analysis, it is helpful if function annotation coverage is larger even with less specific or low-resolution function [32, 26].
 The goal of this project is to develop methods which can predict function to a larger number of genes than conventional homology search by providing low-resolution function when necessary witout losing accuracy.
-Our method, PFP , won the best prediction method in CASP7 and Automatic Function Prediction Meeting (AFP-SIG, ISMB 2005).
-Please try our PFP website .
+Our method, PFP , ESG , Phylo-PFP , Consensus method won the best prediction method in CASP7 and Automatic Function Prediction Meeting (AFP-SIG, ISMB 2005), and among top ranks in CAFA1, 2, 3.
+Please try our servers:

 Intergenic regions contain important information for gene regulation.
 In recent years various families of small non-coding RNAs (sRNAs) have been discovered both in bacterial and eukaryotic genomes.
 We have developed an ensemble approach of DNA motif discovery, which outperforms standalone programs [24, 20].
 We have also computationally identified sRNAs in 30 bacterial genomes and conducted comparative study .